-- assess organizational success, competitive PERFORMANCE, financial health, PLANET FRIENDLY initiatives and progress on achieving your STRATEGIC OBJECTIVES and ACTION PLANS; and - respond rapidly to changing organizational needs and challenges in your operating environment and those impacted by CLIMATE CHANGE factors?
+- assess organizational success, competitive PERFORMANCE, financial health, and progress on achieving your STRATEGIC OBJECTIVES and ACTION PLANS; and - respond rapidly to changing organizational needs and challenges in your operating environment?

 HOW does your GOVERNANCE board review the organization's PERFORMANCE and its progress on STRATEGIC OBJECTIVES and ACTION PLANS, if appropriate?